nickbournias/duck-hunt/README.md

 3. **Find the Duck**:
    - If you guess the correct tile before running out of guesses, you win!
-   - A popup will show the duck’s image and a fun random fact.
+   - A popup will show the duck’s image and various info about the duck found.

 4. **Track Your Wins**:
-   - The last duck you found will be shown at the bottom with a Google search link to learn more.
+   - The last duck you have found will be shown at the bottom with a Google search link to learn more.

 ---